 Explore content

 You can find and explore public content by visiting any public site.
-Depending on a site's purpose, content can be discovered and explored in various ways.
+Depending on a site's purpose, content can be discovered and explored in the following ways:

 • Links and pages—Select to open links to pages and other items on a site's header or layout.

-• Search bar—Search via global navigation, a search card, or by exploring (searching) site contents.
+• Search bar—Search using global navigation or a search card, or by exploring site contents.

 • Apps and maps (layout cards)—Displays a single app, such as an app or map.
 Depending on its configuration, selecting the item may open in a new browser tab or its content view.